FluffyRudy/space-shooter/README.md

 ## Future Enhancements
     - Add boss
-    - Add shop to purchase and upgrade
+    - Add shop to purchase
     - Add more obastacle
     - Add other different enemies
     - Improve the widgets UI